RangLiu0706/RangLiu0706.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received the B.S. degree in Electronics Information Engineering from Dalian University of Technology, Dalian, China, in 2018, and the Ph.D. degree from School of Information and Communication Engineering, Dalian University of Technology, Dalian, China, in 2023.
 My Ph.
 D. advisor is [Prof. Ming Li](https://www.minglabdut.com/index.html).
-I am currently working as a Postdoctoral Scholar with [Prof. Swindlehurst](https://scholar.google.com/citations?user=ibAcKWwAAAAJ&hl=en) at the Department of Electrical Engineering and Computer Science, University of California, Irvine.
+I am currently a Postdoctoral Scholar working with [Prof. Swindlehurst](https://scholar.google.com/citations?user=ibAcKWwAAAAJ&hl=en) at the Department of Electrical
+Engineering and Computer Science, University of California, Irvine.
-My research interests mainly focus on signal processing, massive MIMO systems, reconfigurable intelligent surfaces, and integrated sensing and communication.
+My research interests focus on optimization and signal processing in wireless communication systems, with an emphasis on massive MIMO systems, reconfigurable intelligent surfaces, and integrated sensing and communications.
 Please feel free to contact me at rangl2@uci.edu.